 Upon receipt of the LOCKDOWN notification specifying the reason as chemical/radiation spill, instructors will additionally turn off the air-conditioning/heating systems in their rooms as appropriate.
-Chief, Buildings and Grounds will ensure larger HVAC units for affected buildings are also turned off.

 The Chief, Campus Safety and Security is responsible for coordinating with appropriate local and state agencies for the development of procedures for the timely response and expeditious clean-up of hazardous material spills.